Globe Carnival Club

 A new millennium and In 2001, it just got better.
 "Automaton" was to take two firsts and two seconds.
 In our home carnival of Wells, it was almost a clean sweep of the trophies and a proud day for club captain Mark Andrews: best artwork; best dance routine; best costume; best local feature and the year didn't end there.
 With a royal visit to Wells, celebrating the Queen's Jubilee, the club was chosen to represent carnival.
 The Club success continues, in 2006 "Race Night" and in 2007 "Circus on Parade" as well as picking up a host of trophies they also challenged for the prestigious County Cup and received a placing.

 Carnival is not just about the period leading up to the November carnivals the club are already planning for their 2013 entry.
 Fund raising is all year round, The Globe Carnival Club has a fully trained team of event stewards who assist at many of the west countries major annual events including The Glastonbury Festival, Bath & West Show, Truckfest and the Mid-Somerset Show to name just a few.
 We were also employed for four weeks on location in and around Wells helping behind the scenes during the filming of "Hot Fuzz".
 They even got a mention on the list of credits at the end of the film!
 High praise indeed.
-The clubs carts are built in Wells and we are now based at the Wells Football Club.
+The clubs carts are built in Wells and we are now based at the Tramways Club in Wells.